semiherkaraca/Billing/README.md

 You can view the urls you can use from the address below after you have the project up and running.

 http://localhost:8080/swagger-ui.html#/

+Note : When you first start the project, the database and related records will be created.
+If you stop and run it again, there are some controls in the services because it is recorded in the database and you may get an error.